 As well as these improvements in digital zoom tech, many smartphone brands are now releasing premium devices with a built-in macro lens.

 Designed to focus at extremely short distances, a macro lens can capture the minutest of details – it’s effectively a tiny magnifier.
 With a macro lens, you can take sharp images of miniscule objects from just a few millimetres away – think the grooves of a leaf or the whorls of a fingerprint.

 While previously you might have taken images like this with digital zoom, and compromised on picture quality, a macro lens is purpose-built for closeups without any blurring.

 If you’re on the hunt for a smartphone with top-tier zoom capabilities, you’ll want to consider a flagship device like the iPhone 13 Pro Max.
 The triple camera setup on this handset includes 3x optical and 15x digital zoom, while the wide range of dedicated photography settings – like Night mode, Portrait and Panorama – equip you to perfect every kind of shot.

 Another great alternative is the Samsung Galaxy S21 Ultra 5G, which packs a punch with four separate lenses, including the 108MP wide lens mentioned earlier.
 This combination can achieve 3x optical and 15x digital zoom, or an impressive combined zoom of up to 100x – ideal for taking photos of your friends from a distance, or recording your favourite artist at a gig.

-Find great SIM-free and affordable contract deals on both iPhone and Android handsets at Mobiles.co.uk.
+Find affordable contract deals on both iPhone and Android handsets at Mobiles.co.uk.